joeappleton18/web-dev-2022-notes/sessions/week_9/README.md

 ## Introduction

-As always, when the topic focuses on the latest programming, this week is going to be interesting.
-We are going to be exploring cloud Firestore, the database offering by Firebase.
+This week, we are going to be exploring cloud Firestore, the database offering by Firebase.
+Out of the box, we get a powerful, scalable database.

 :::warning
  Do not confuse Firestore with the Realtime Database.
 The Realtime database is a older, more simplistic, database product.
 For new projects you should be using Firestore.